frederickjh/broken-link-test-website/README.md

 # Broken Links Test Website
 Simple GitHub Pages website to use for testing website broken link checkers.

-Point your broken link checker at [frederickjh.github.io/broken-link-test-website](https://frederickjh.github.io/broken-link-test-website) to test it.
+Point your broken link checker at [https://frederickjh.github.io/broken-link-test-website/](https://frederickjh.github.io/broken-link-test-website/) to test it.
+The final slash (/) is required or Github will give you its own 404 page.
-The page contains 19 broken links of various types and combinations.
+The page contains 20 broken links of various types and combinations.

 * Absolute broken link to image
 * Absolute broken link to non-existing page